Install Debian 12 (Bookworm) on an F2FS Partition

 This guide shows how to install Debian onto an F2FS root file system directly from the official Debian installer.
 F2FS stands for Flash-Friendly File System.
 As the name suggests, F2FS is designed for flash-based storage, such as SD cards, eMMC modules, and flash drives.
 F2FS achieves better performance and extends the lifetime of flash-based storage in many cases compared to other traditional file systems, such as ext4 or XFS.
 The F2FS format is especially useful on single-board devices (like Raspberry Pi, RockPro64, etc.) that boot from an SD card or an eMMC module.
 Many Android devices use F2FS too.

 I developed this guide on Debian 12 (Bookworm), and I tested that it also works on Debian 11 (Bullseye).
 This guide doesn't work on Debian 10 (Buster) or older Debian versions because their installation image doesn't contain the necessary F2FS modules or packages.
-I have a different guide (called the "Copy Method") for those old Debian versions.
+I have a different guide (called the "Copy Method") linked below for those old Debian versions.

-Created
+- Created

-May 24, 2023
+- May 24, 2023

 The Idea